 Speaking of basketball courts, here’s another one where our “PIP” rubber surfacing is making the game easier on players’ knees and reducing the risk of injuries from falls:

-Are you thinking of building an all-inclusive, adaptive baseball/softball field fully accessible to special needs individuals, disabled veterans and able-bodied players?
+Are you thinking of building an all-inclusive, adaptive baseball/softball field fully accessible to players with and without disabilities?
 No Fault can help!
 Here are some pictures of accessible baseball fields that No Fault provided and installed our rubber surfacing for:

 Take a look at our No Fault Safety Surface that we custom installed for decorative “knee walls” for a pool area in New Haven, Indiana.
 (A “knee wall” is a short wall, typically less than three feet in height, used to support structures.)
 Our customer loves it!